The making of sails for boats and other vessels, with specific reference to the hand-stitching of the rope around the edges of the sail.

 Craftspeople currently known

-Status: Sail making is considered to be vulnerable.
+Status: Traditional sail making is considered to be vulnerable.
 While the numbers are relatively small (opinions differ as to whether there are 11-20 or 21-50 skilled craftspeople), there are a reasonable number doing it and while craftspeople may not be in their 20s, not everyone is over the age of 60.